-As with any place flocked by creative types, the Golden Swan Café went by different nicknames, most notably the Hell Hole, though there are few signs anything truly devilish happened here.
-Like many 19th century watering holes, it was opened by an Irish prize-fighter, Thomas Wallace, who lived upstairs in the three-story building with his brother George and several other boarders.
+As with any place flocked to by creative types, the Golden Swan Café went by different nicknames, most notably the Hell Hole, though there are few signs anything truly devilish happened here.

 You wouldn’t need directions to locate the Golden Swan.
 A gold-painted swan hung over the doorway, the bar’s wide glass windows overlooking the Sixth Avenue elevated train.
-(Here’s a great picture of it.)
 It doesn’t appear to be that different from any number of taverns in the West Village today.

-It was who chose to haunt the Golden Swan in the first quarter of the 20th century that made it legendary.
-The Village was already a magnet of bohemiann life by the turn of the century.
+But it would be the bohemian clientele of the Golden Swan in the first quarter of the 20th century that made it legendary.
 Photographers, painters, writers and gadabouts slowly began frequenting the Golden Swan’s backroom, swilling its cheap liquor.

 From one of O’Neill’s letters to his wife (1919): “Last night I made a voyage to the Hell Hole to see how it had survived the dry spell.
 [Prohibition] There was no whiskey in the house….and it had to be stolen by some of the gang out of a storehouse, and sold to Tom Wallace.
 All hands were drinking sherry and I joined this comparatively harmless and cheap debauch right willingly.”

 The place was every bit as rough and raunchy as any bar on the Bowery.
-Women were only allowed to use a side entrance, and many of those were, in Eugene’s words “‘hard’ ladies of the oldest profession.”
-Eugene occasionally slept upstairs in Wallace’s apartment.
+Women were only allowed to use a side entrance, and many of those were, in Eugene’s words, “‘hard’ ladies of the oldest profession.”
+He occasionally slept upstairs in Wallace’s apartment.

-O’Neill eventually paid tribute to the Swan by putting it in one of his greatest works, The Iceman Cometh, even including a tavern owner (Harry Hope) closely modeled after Wallace.
+O’Neill eventually paid tribute to the Swan by putting it in one of his greatest works, The Iceman Cometh, and modeling the play’s tavern owner Harry Hope after Wallace.

-The Golden Swan inspired several artists including John Sloan, who worked just across the street, and captured the joys of the tavern in his work “The Hell Hole,” (pictured above) featuring depictions of both O’Neill and Day.
-Charles Demuth was similarly inspired in his 1919 painting “At the Golden Swan,”
+The Golden Swan inspired several artists including John Sloan, who worked just across the street, and captured the joys of the tavern in his work “The Hell Hole,” featuring depictions of both O’Neill and Day.
+Charles Demuth was similarly inspired in his 1919 painting “At the Golden Swan.”

-Activist Mary Vorse attributes the bar with otherworldly qualities, “something at once alive and deadly sinister.
+Journalist and labor activist Mary Heaton Vorse attributes the bar with otherworldly qualities, “something at once alive and deadly sinister.
 It was as if the combined soul of New York flowed underground and this was one of its vents.”

-The party lasted only a few years after those statements.
+The party lasted only a few years after those sentiments were written.
 As with many structures along Sixth Avenue, the Golden Swan was torn down during construction of the subway right below it.
-At least with the Golden Swan Garden, constructed in 2000, you can at least stand in the spot where so many great minds once let loose with the low lifes.
+At least with the Golden Swan Garden, constructed in 2000, you can at least stand in the spot where so many great minds once let their hair down.